 Casa Santa Ines maintains the rustic style of Antigua, while all being hidden away in the hills near Antigua.
 The rooms and shared salons all have a very cozy feel, with comfortable furniture and tasteful décor.
 If you’re looking for somewhere comfortable where you and your guests can enjoy the quiet of San Ines combined with the beauty of Antigua, this venue is for you!

 Please tell us what you think of our list of the best wedding venues in Antigua Guatemala!

 ~ Leave us a Comment ~

 Leave us a comment If you think we missed a venue that belongs on this list or we missed a crucial piece of information about a certain venue.
 All in all, there really is no bad choice to get married in Antigua, Guatemala.
 Between the ruins, boutique hotels and ancient churches, there are so many beautiful options for couples.
 We hope we have helped with this article to choose one of the best wedding venues in Antigua Guatemala.

 Finally, keep in mind that many couples choose to have their ceremony in one location and then the reception somewhere else.
 This might be the ideal option for some and a logistic nightmare for others.
 Again, talk to a planner to see which venues work best for your needs!
 We’ve worked with a fair share of wedding planners in Antigua, so if you want any recommendations, please leave us a comment or send us an email!

-~ Best Wedding Venues to Get Married in Antigua Guatemala ~
+~ Best Wedding Venues in Antigua Guatemala ~